salesforce-marketingcloud/JB4A-SDK-iOS/README.md

-# Journey Builder for Apps iOS SDK (formerly MobilePush iOS SDK)
+# ExactTarget Journey Builder for Apps iOS SDK (formerly MobilePush iOS SDK)

-This is the git repository for the Journey Builder for Apps iOS SDK (formerly MobilePush iOS SDK).
+This is the git repository for the ExactTarget Journey Builder for Apps iOS SDK (formerly MobilePush iOS SDK).

 For more information, please see [Code@ExactTarget](http://code.exacttarget.com), or visit the online documentation [here](http://exacttarget.github.io/MobilePushSDK-iOS).